kyhau/docker-notebook/docker-overview.md

 1. **Docker store** allows you to buy and sell Docker images or distribute them for free.

+## Swarm

+1. Docker Swarm is a cluster management and deployment system.
+See [docker-orchestration.md](docker-orchestration.md).

 ## Services

 1. Services allow you to scale containers across multiple Docker daemons, which all work together as a **swarm** with